Funplex

-Funplex is the seventh studio album (eighth overall) by The B-52s, recorded during 2006 and 2007.
+Funplex is the seventh studio album by the B-52s, recorded during 2006 and 2007.
 The album was released on March 25, 2008, by Astralwerks Records.
 It was the first album of new material the group had released since Good Stuff in 1992, although the band did record two new songs for their 1998 compilation album Time Capsule: Songs for a Future Generation.

 Single releases

-The first single from the album was released digitally on January 29, 2008, and is the title track, "Funplex".
+The first single from the album was released on January 29, 2008, and is the title track, "Funplex".
 A music video was filmed in West Hollywood on March 1, 2008, and featured a cameo appearance by RuPaul, who had previously appeared in the video for "Love Shack".

 Funplex debuted at number 11 on the U.S. Billboard 200 chart, selling about 30,000 copies in its first week.

 The second single from the album was "Juliet of the Spirits".

 Alternate versions

 The CD, packed in the Digipak format, was released in three, front cover color variants of the lettering in the album title and the band's shadows: the original (shown above) in gray, multi-colored, and hot pink.
 In the colored versions, the coloring covers the band's instruments while the band members themselves, along with the band's logotype, retain their original rendering throughout all versions.

 Exclusive, limited-edition autographed copies were offered by Newbury Comics and FYE, as well during the Funplex 2008 tour, and a special limited-edition double-disc set of Funplex was available only at Target stores in the US.
 The bonus disc features five live tracks recorded at the band's November 16, 2007, concert at the Roxy in Los Angeles.
 Two additional live tracks from that same concert were available exclusively on iTunes.